Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Meandering the Ancient Cliff Dwelling at Step House

 This cliff dwelling is smaller than Long House, but we combine it with a scenic hiking trail approximately 1-mile round trip.
-There were more pictographs here than other park locations.
+This location had more pictographs than the others.
 The shaded pathway will fork.
 Choose the right path.
 This will take you to a set of steep stairs that take you to the house with magnificent views as you approach.
 Take the left paved path, which is in full sun but has a gradual descent.
 There are places to rest as you come back up the trail.

 The cliff dwelling known as Step house.
 It is situated beneath an overhanging cliff face, showcasing the natural rock formations above.
 The dwelling is constructed from stacked square stones set against the cliff wall.
 A wooden ladder leans against the structure, leading from the ground to the first level, which is partially built into the rock face.
 The area around the structure is a mix of large boulders and a small tree with green foliage on the right side.
 The ground is composed of dirt and small stones, and the entire scene is bathed in warm sunlight.